In 1933 at the age of 49 author Earl Derr Biggers unexpectedly died and

 attention “One could not help wondering what force of circumstance had gathered

-these dancers (ex-pats) together, strangers in a strange land from every
+these dancers (ex-pats) together, strangers in a strange land from every end

-Some had run to escape disgrace and probably found that running did no good.
+had run to escape disgrace and probably found that running did no good.
+Some

-there was one thing which we all had in common – a certain dangerous initiative,
+was one thing which we all had in common – a certain dangerous initiative,

 not possessed by our countrymen at home”.